mdp/ESP32_DNS_Tracker/README.md

 ## The Code

 This project breaks it's code up into two parts, the Arduino code for the ESP32 and a DNS server writter in Rust.
 It's very experimental and not designed for any serious use.
-It should be viewed more as a proof of concept.
+It should be viewed for what it is, a proof of concept.

 ## See it in action